pacifiquem/connect-four-duel/README.md

 - This is a connect 4 game repository.
 - You can play it on [web](https://at-connect-4-game.vercel.app)
 - Or use your teminal ``npx connect-4-game``

+### Remember to Start the repo if you enjoyed this .